Rumit95/P2P-Loans/README.md

 # Lending Club Loan Data

-This Project is Dataquest's Monthly Challenge for the month of October, 2016.
+This Project is Dataquest's Monthly Challenge.
 Data is from year 2007-2019.

 LendingClub is a US peer-to-peer lending company, headquartered in San Francisco, California.
 It was the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission (SEC), and to offer loan trading on a secondary market.
 LendingClub is the world's largest peer-to-peer lending platform.